Who we are

 Meg has a degree in health education with an emphasis in special education from Texas A&M University.
 She spent one year teaching high school geography in the public school system, and the last eight years schooling her children at home.
 Meg is a happily married mother of four - ages 6, 8, 10, and 13.
 She enjoys rehab projects, watching Netflix, and cooking new Pinterest recipes!

 Erica has an elementary education degree from Howard Payne University with an emphasis in early childhood education.
-She spent one year teaching pre-kindergarten at a private school in northern Virginia, and has been home educating her children for the past seven years.
-Erica is a wife and mother of three - ages 9, 12, and 13.
+She spent one year teaching pre-kindergarten at a private school in northern Virginia, and has been home educating her children for the past eight years.
+Erica is a wife and mother of three - ages 10, 12, and 14.
 Erica's hobbies include photography, gardening, and shopping.

 It could accurately be said that none of the Lesson Plan Ladies had any intention of home schooling in the beginning.
 In 2008, Jill and Erica found themselves faced with the decision of where their children would attend preschool.
 Erica had already enrolled her son in a local preschool program, only to find that it had been cancelled at the last minute.
 Jill was about to return to her 13th year of teaching, when realized her interests were too divided between her home and the classical school where she taught.